Hermosa, Chicago: Background

 In the 1980s, Hermosa’ population swelled dramatically and the ethnic composition shifted radically, changing from one-thirds Hispanic to two-thirds Hispanic by the end of the decade.
 Puerto Ricans remained the largest ethnic group, with a large Mexican community also establishing roots in the area.
 Most of the Hispanic population growth was concentrated in the areas south of Fullerton during the 1980s.
 The average size of households jumped dramatically in this decade, with large increases in the population of children 13 years or younger.
 Total population increased by 3,500 in the 1980s.
 Families in poverty increased during this time with a 17.4% poverty rate in 1989 and an unemployment rate of 10.9% in 1990.
 The percentage of overcrowded housing doubled in Hermosa to more than 10% (up from 4%).
 The housing situation deteriorated starting in the 1970s-1980s, with Hermosa having the second lowest number of housing repairs among the 77 communities.
 The first appearance of gang violence also appeared in Hermosa in the 1980s.
 Several organizations were created during this time including the United Neighbors in Action (1982) which primarily fought against a proposed increase in subsidized housing in the area.
-Neighbors joined together to stop crime and gang violence.
+Neighbors joined to stop crime and gang violence.
 The Kelvyn Ken-Well Community Organization and the Hermosa Community Organization were two successful community organizations created during this time to combat crime.
 In 1992, nearly 800 neighbors marched from Kelvyn Park to Hanson Park to protest the continued presence of gangs.

 The sustained increases in population helped Hermosa reach an all-time historical high of nearly 27,000 residents in 2000, making Hermosa one of the most densely populated neighborhoods in Chicago at the time.
 By 2000, Hermosa had become 84% Hispanic, up from 68% in 1990.
 Issues of overcrowding and gang violence started to subside in the 1990s.

 While Hermosa's housing stock remained mostly buildings built prior to the 1940s many renovations and rehabs have occurred which have improved the housing stock in recent decades.
 In recent years Hermosa has seen some gentrification as surrounding areas, such as Logan Square and Avondale, have started to see rising housing prices and business activity.
 Hermosa is among the top 10 Chicago communities with the fastest increasing housing prices, with home prices having increased 33% since 2012–2014.
-Violent crime has subsided (in 2012 there were 5.9 violent annual crimes per 1,000 residents in Hermosa) and is now on par with the surrounding communities of Logan Square (5.5) and Avondale (5.1) and has a much lower crime rate than that of neighboring Humboldt Park (15.5), or within Chicago as a whole (10.08).
-Crime remains more problematic in Hermosa when compared to Belmont-Cragin (4.7) or Irving Park (4.7), however.